 Idaho has produced a list of star ratings for all schools.
-The aggregate data for that preliminary designation is included in Table 2.A de-identified preliminary-list of all the Title I schools for

-2011 2012, their priority, focus, and reward status categoriesschools are provided in Table 2.
-In spring summer 2012, Idaho will provided an appeal process, in the same format as the current Adequate Yearly Progress (AYP) appeals, whereby districts can re viewed the underlying data in a secure setting and appealed any discrepancies.
-Once Now that this appeal process is completed, Idaho will is providing produce a comprehensive star rating list for the US.
-Department of Education.
+A de-identified list of priority, focus, and reward schools are provided in Table 2.
+In summer 2012, Idaho provided an appeal process, in the same format as the current Adequate Yearly Progress (AYP) appeals, whereby districts re viewed the underlying data in a secure setting and appealed any discrepancies.
+Now that this appeal process is completed, Idaho is providing a comprehensive star rating list for the U.S. Department of Education.

-2.C.iii Describe how the SEA will publicly recognize and, if possible, reward highestperforming and high-progress schools.
+2.C.iii Describe how the SEA will publicly recognize and, if possible, reward highest-performing and high-progress schools.

-Five-Star Schools will be announced at the same time the ISDE announces sStatewide accountability results for all schools (typically August annually).
+Five-Star Schools will be announced at the same time the ISDE announces statewide accountability results for all schools (typically August annually).
 Members of the Idaho State Board of Education will publicly recognize Five-Star Schools in a schoolwide assembly in September or October of each year.
 Five-Star Schools will receive public recognition in three ways:

-- Statewide announcement in August/September; - o Schoolwide assembly in September/October; and - Symbol of recognition, such as a flag flow outside their school or a plaque to be hung at the school.
+- Statewide announcement in August/September; - o Schoolwide assembly in September/October; and - o Symbol of recognition, such as a flag flown outside their school or a plaque to be hung at the school.

 In addition, staff in Five-Star Schools will receive financial rewards (Title I funds will not be awarded to non-Title I schools).
-Idaho has implemented a sStatewide pay-for-performance plan for certificated staff at school buildings.
+Idaho has implemented a statewide pay-for-performance plan for certificated staff at school buildings.
 One way in which staff can earn pay-for-performance bonuses is if entire schools reach specific achievement or normative growth goals.
-Staff in Five-Star Schools will participate in these financial rewards since they will be identified as the Hhighest-Pperforming and Hhigh-Pprogress schools statewide.
+Staff in Five-Star Schools will participate in these financial rewards since they will be identified as the Highest-Performing and High-Progress schools statewide.
+Pay for performance legislation has been repealed with the Students Come First legislation.

-In refining the awards system, ISDE consulted extensively with members of the Idaho State Board of Education, representatives of the community, and representative of \underline{d} -bistricts in focus groups in determining the key ways in which to recognize schools and districts.
+In refining the awards system, ISDE has consulted extensively and will continue to consult with members of the Idaho State Board of Education, representatives of the community, and representative of districts in focus groups in determining the key ways in which to recognize schools and districts.